 Hemorrhoid Treatment in Evansville, IN

-The board-certified surgeons at Evansville Surgical Associates are committed to being there for you through every step of treatment.
+The Colorectal Surgical Associates, a subsidiary of Evansville Surgical Associates, are committed to being there for you through every step of treatment.
 When you visit any of our locations, you can have peace of mind knowing that you will be receiving the highest quality of care.
-Our surgeons train in the latest surgical advances to treat hemorrhoids, abdominal issues, and more.
+Our surgeons use advanced, minimally invasive techniques to treat hemorrhoids, abdominal issues, and more.

 The 3 Types of Hemorrhoids

-There are different types of hemorrhoids with some being visible and others going unnoticed.
+There are different types of hemorrhoids with some being visible and others going unnoticed to the naked eye.
 They become visible when they expand, often appearing as blue or red lumps.

 The three types of hemorrhoids are: